Online Holistic Therapy

 Patrice Elliott M.Msc

-Rather than focusing solely on symptoms, it considers the whole person—mind, emotions, life experiences, relationships, and personal meaning—helping individuals navigate life's challenges with greater awareness, resilience, and balance.
+Rather than focusing solely on symptoms, Meta-Psychotherapy engages with the whole person—mind, emotions, life experiences, relationships, and personal meaning.

 Meta-Psychotherapy